cotoflux/coitoflux/README.md

 ### Hello there, I'm Núria - cotoflux 👋

-## I'm a Husband, Father, Developer, and Teacher!
+## I'm a Junior Developer and love to Learn!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects